 When you close a document, Word automatically bookmarks your most recent position in the document.
 If you take a break from reading, when you reopen your document, you can pick up where you left off.
-If you are signed in to Office, Resume Reading works even if you reopen the document from a different computer or other device.
+If you are signed in to Office, Resume Reading works even if you reopen the document from a different computer or another device.

 If you feel that this feature is not useful for you, then you may want to disable it.
-In this article, we’ll show you the way to disable this feature completely, so that it won’t irritate you any more.
+In this article, we’ll show you the way to disable this feature completely, so that it won’t irritate you anymore.
 Here is how: